emericg/SmartServoFramework/README.md

 The shared library will be located inside the `build/` directory.

-### Building and using test softwares
+### Building test softwares

 Various examples programs are available:

-* ex_basic_test: Very simple example that move the servo at ID 0 with the 'UP' and 'DOWN' keys.
+* ex_basic_test: Very simple example that move the servo at ID #0 with the 'UP' and 'DOWN' keys.
 * ex_simple: Control four servos with your keyboard using the 'Simple API'.
 * ex_simple_threaded: Control four servos with your keyboard using the 'Simple API', with servos actions and keyboard handled in two separate threads.
 * ex_controller: Control four servos with your keyboard using the 'Controller API'.
 * ex_sinus_control: Control a servo with sinusoid curve for both speed and position.
 * ex_advance_scanner: Scan serial ports for Dynamixel servos, for all IDs and all (but configurable) serial port speeds.

-You can build them by simply typing:
+You can build them all at once by simply typing:
-> $ cd SmartServoFramework/
+> $ cd SmartServoFramework/examples
 > $ scons

-The test softwares binaries will be located inside the `build/` directory.
+The executables will be located inside the `examples/build/` directory.

-## GUI software
+## SmartServoGui

 SmartServoGui is a fully featured Qt GUI application that helps you discover devices on available serial links, get an overview of all of their registers, and easily changes their settings!